ywangd/raise-me-up/README.md

-# Raise Me Up - bootstrap a new working machine
+# Raise Me Up - bootstrap a new development machine

 **NOTE**: currently only works for Ubuntu 18.04